kirkpatrickprice/linux-audit-scripts/README.md

 This script is used by KirkpatrickPrice auditors to collect information from Linux hosts.
 Unlike many other tools out there, the approach used in this script is "keep it lite":
 * Use only commands that are already built into the operating system (no Python, Perl, jq, etc required)
-* In addition to built-in OS commands, only use commands that will only be present if the software that we're auditiing is installed -- e.g.
+* In addition to built-in OS commands, only use commands that will only be present if the software that we're auditing is installed -- e.g.
     * Docker ==> `docker`
     * Kubernetes ==> `kubectl`
     * Tripwire ==> `twadmin`